-For many of us, the red squirrel brings back childhood memories of Squirrel Nutkin, a character from the famous Beatrix Potter series.
+For many of us the red squirrel brings back childhood memories of Squirrel Nutkin, a character from the famous Beatrix Potter series.
 The red squirrel is one of our most iconic, native and much-loved small mammals, and seeing one for the first time is a special moment that everybody should experience.

 What are the threats to red squirrels?

-Sadly, the biggest threat to the species has been the introduction of the invasive grey squirrel (Sciurus carolinensis), brought over from North America by the Victorians in the 1870s.
+The main threat to the species has been the introduction of the invasive grey squirrel (Sciurus carolinensis), brought over from North America by the Victorians in the 1870s.

-Red Squirrels United marks the biggest ever coalition of academics and delivery partners working together on a scientifically robust programme of conservation for our iconic red squirrels.
+We were involved in the Sanger Institute's work to sequence the genomes of 25 British mammals, and between 2016 and 2020 Lancashire Wildlife Trust was a partner in the Red Squirrels United project: the biggest ever coalition of academics and delivery partners working together on a scientifically robust programme of conservation for our iconic red squirrels.

 Search for red squirrel volunteering opportunities

-How you can help
+How you can help red squirrels

-If you are lucky enough to have red squirrels visiting your garden, please clean any feeders and water bowls regularly.
+If you're lucky enough to have red squirrels visiting your garden, please clean any feeders and water bowls regularly.
 Sterilising feeders used by reds and greys will help to minimise the risk of squirrel pox and any other diseases spreading.
 Also make sure you provide a variety of foods such as monkey nuts, hazelnuts, sunflower seeds, apple, carrot and fresh water.

 Remember, feeding should only be supplementary.
-To ensure red squirrels still forage naturally, only provide food every few days.
+To ensure that red squirrels still forage naturally, only provide food every few days.